hanelske/NRT/_pages/telescope.md

 ![image-center](NRT_side_view.png){: .align-center}

-The NRT is designed for rapid follow-up of transient objects (see [Science Case](science_case.md) for full details).
-The 4 metre diameter mirror allows the exploration of fainter sources and shorter exposure times (and thus increased cadence monitoring) of variable objects.
+The NRT is designed for rapid follow-up of transient objects (see the [Science Case](science_case.md) for full details).
+The 4-metre diameter mirror will enable the exploration of fainter sources and shorter exposure times (and thus increased cadence monitoring) of transient and variable objects.

-The baseline optical design that has been developed for the 4 metre facility is a Ritchey-Chrétien telescope with a 4 metre primary mirror of focal ratio = f7.5.
+The baseline optical design that has been developed for the facility is a Ritchey-Chrétien telescope with a 4-metre primary mirror of focal ratio = f7.5.
 The design uses an f1.75 primary mirror and a back focal distance of 2.5m; allowing sufficient optical path length to provide possible Nasmyth (along with Cassegrain) foci and to allow for the mechanics of the tube, mirror support and instrumentation.
-The mirror design is still in discussion, with 6-segment (with spare) and monolithic designs having a variety of advantages and disadvantages.
+The mirror design is still in discussion, with 6-segment (plus spare) and monolithic designs having a variety of advantages and disadvantages.

 ## Mirror design

 ![image-center](petalvshexvscirc_seg.png){: .align-center}

+A 6-segment hexagonal or petal design would allow easier removal of segments, more regular maintenance, less down-time and are lighter than a monolithic mirror.
+Seven identical segments would be used in rotation, allowing the telescope to continue observing during recoating without needing to go offline.
+A monolithic mirror would also be a single point of failure; if it were to be damaged in the removal/recoating process there is no back-up.
+A monolithic mirror ideally requires a crane fixed to the dome for removal.
+The current LT enclosure does not allow for a fixed crane, so an external crane is required.

+The monolithic design of course offers the simplest route to excellent image quality, as no phasing or co-aligning is required.
+Without the gaps between segments, it is possible to explore the Infrared without

-A 6-segment hexagonal or petal design would allow easier, more regular maintenance, less down-time and are lighter than monolithic mirrors.
-They require complicated software to co-align or co-phase the mirrors, such technology has never been exploited fully autonomously.
-The mirror supports required to accurately align/phase the mirrors also add additional weight, which may result in a segmented design being comparative in weight to a monolithic mirror (with simpler mirror support system).
-In addition, the rapid slew of the telescope may require more frequent mirror alignment/phasing, which could increase overheads for each observation.
-The key driver of the NRT is to be first on target and taking data, this is at the core of our design decision making process.
+Segmented mirrors require complicated software to co-align or co-phase the mirrors, such technology has never been exploited fully autonomously and thus poses new challenges.
+The mirror supports required to accurately align/phase the mirrors also add additional weight, which may result in a segmented design being comparative in weight to a monolithic mirror (which has a simpler mirror support system).
+In addition, the rapid slew of the telescope may require more frequent mirror alignment/phasing, which could increase overheads for each observation, although the mechanical challenges of rapidly slewing a 4-metre monolith mirror are substantial.
+The key driver of the NRT is to rapidly acquire the target and obtain good data as quickly as possible.
+This aim is at the core of our design decision making process.

 ## Enclosure design